rosaleeeen/overburdened/README.md

 - **Work Packages** (dimension): `Work Package Code`, `Work Package Name`, `Total Budget`, `Cost Performance Target`, `Schedule Performance Target`.
 <img width="1858" height="846" alt="image" src="https://github.com/user-attachments/assets/57a1ec06-367f-4a0e-a32d-4e5336c94a6c" />

+**additional data (not yet visualised)**:
+`data/project_months.csv` contains a normalized monthly weight curve (the phasing profile used to distribute each work package's budget across the 24-month schedule, peaking at months 12-13).
+> included as supporting data but not currently connected to dashboard; natural next step is to build a reforecasting or what-if scenario, applying an alternate phasing curve to a work package's total budget.

 ## key DAX measures
 ```dax